wordofwarning/wordofwarning.org/spring-summer-2012/WARN002/index.md

 Brian Lobel will lead a Camp Live Art Workshop on Thu 8 March, 10am to 4pm.
 FREE with a show ticket, booking via 0161 274 0600.

 ####Who Are They?
-Since moving to Chicago in 2004, Brian has worked with, Steppenwolf Theatre Company, The Goodman Theatre and Next Theatre.
+Since moving to Chicago in 2004, Brian has worked with: Steppenwolf Theatre Company, The Goodman Theatre and Next Theatre.
 His directing credits include *The Gunslinger (and a baby)* at Breadline Theatre and *Night-Cher at 20,000 Feet* for Hell in a Handbag Productions.
 In Ann Arbor, he was the co-creator and co-director *After A Fashion* with performance artist Holly Hughes, which was later remounted at the Guggenheim Museum in New York City.
 Brian was the recipient of the 2004 Hopwood Drama Award and a 2006 and 2007 CAAP Grant from the Chicago Department of Cultural Affairs.
 His second solo performance, *Other Funny Stories About Cancer*, won a Critic's Choice in the Chicago Reader, who called the play *"raw and ambitious"*.
 Brian Lobel was listed as one of Chicago's *30 Under 30* by the Windy City Times, in 2007, before moving to London.
 He was a 2008 recipient of a Wellcome Arts Award for a new project, *Fun With Cancer Patients*

 ####What People Have Said About Them
 *"Critic's Pick: it is really terrific..."* - Chicago Public Radio